 The Safe Routes to School program is due for reauthorization as part of the next transportation bill.
-S. 800 would sustain and strengthen the program in several ways:
+H.R.
+XXXX / S. XXXX would sustain and strengthen the program in several ways:

-• Maintain funding at the current level of \$183 million per year for five additional years to meet the high demand and need for the program;

-- Expand eligibility to allow high schools to join with middle or elementary schools to apply, and to allow a state to spend a portion of its funds to address bus stop safety; - Improve project delivery and reduce overhead by addressing regulatory burdens; and - Add a research and evaluation component.
+- Maintain funding at the current level of \$183 million per year for five additional years to meet the high demand and need for the program; - Expand eligibility to allow high schools to join with middle or elementary schools to apply, and to allow a state to spend a portion of its funds to address bus stop safety; - Improve project delivery and reduce overhead by addressing regulatory burdens; and - Add a research and evaluation component.

 With your support, we can strengthen and sustain the Safe Routes to School program in the next transportation bill.
 We hope you will agree to co-sponsor this important legislation.
-For additional information, please contact Margo Pedroso with the Safe Routes to School National Partnership at margo@saferoutespartnership.org or 301-292-1043.